 Other interpretations are a lot more hopeful (haaaaaaaaaaaaa).
 Like the Next World image of an old lady selling home-beaded jewelry by the side of the road, labeled “Vision” (and Saturn in Taurus); or the Osho Zen version, which features a calm-looking, heavily pregnant person and a bunch of moon phases, and is called “Patience”.
 The Wildwood seven of earth is even called “Healing” and carries notes of divine intervention.

 So what does this mean?

-, I talked about how the sevens are all linked to both hope and action, but also that this seven in particular touches on the fact that things take time
+In a long-ago post, I talked about how the sevens are all linked to both hope and action, but also that this seven in particular touches on the fact that things take time.